 Our first stops will be the small town of Gadani, home to third-largest ship-breaking yard in the world, and Kund Malir, a world-class beach and entry point to the Hingol National Park

-We’ll continue deeper into Hingol to visit the ancient Hindu temple at Hinglaj Mata and the beautiful beaches at Ormara, a small Baluchi fishing town.
+We’ll continue deeper into Hingol to visit an ancient Hindu temple at Hinglaj Mata and the beautiful beaches at Ormara, a small Baluchi fishing port.

-After a quick lunch on the road we'll then continue to Pasni, a major coastal city of Balochistan and the starting point for our pioneering trip to Astola Island.
+After a quick lunch on the road, we'll continue to Pasni, a major coastal city of Balochistan and the starting point for our pioneering trip to Astola Island.

 Dinner and overnight in Pasni.

 Early departure by chartered boat to Astola, a stunningly beautiful uninhabited island off the coast of Baluchistan and Pakistan's own answer to the Maldives.

 We'll spend the whole day on the day island exploring its natural sights, indulging in some snorkeling or simply relaxing at the beach.